Introduction

 Analysis

-Efficacy of Scalp Cooling
+Scalp Cooling Effectiveness

-Safety of Scalp Cooling
+Scalp Cooling Safety

 Quality of Life and Psychological Outcomes

-Key Data
+Key Facts

-• Number of Participants: 143 patients participated in the study, of whom 122 were evaluable.
+- Number of Participants: 143 patients participated in the study, of whom 122 were evaluable.

-• Adverse Events: Side effects included headaches, chills, and fatigue, but were mostly mild and tolerable.
+- Adverse Events: Side effects included headaches, chills and fatigue, but were mostly mild and tolerable.

 Conclusion